This blog of mine has sat silent for nine months.

 So folks, this is me:

-- survivor of 13 years married to a sex and pornography addict
+- survivor of 13 years of marriage to an addict

 - former pastor’s wife